Mathematics-Analytics-Data-Science-Lab/.github/profile/README.md

 # .github

-Welcome to the Health Analytics and Multidisciplinary Modelling Lab's GitHub.
+Welcome to the Mathematics, Analytics and Data Science Lab's GitHub.

 We are situated within the Fields Institute and are part of the Centre for Quantitative Analysis and Modelling (CQAM).